Dental Office Manager Resume Format

 5

-Dense blocks of text, inconsistent fonts, or overly complex designs harm readability.
-Use clear headings, bullet points, consistent formatting, and whitespace to create a professional flow.
+Blocks of text, inconsistent font sizes, or overly elaborate designs impair readability.
+Use consistent bullet points, logical section order, and sufficient white space to create a clean presentation.

 6